qiceradar/radar_wrangler/README.md

 # RadarWrangler

-The QIceRadar project has 3 primary software components:
+The QIceRadar project has 2 primary software components:
 1. [RadarWrangler](https://github.com/qiceradar/radar_wrangler): set of tools to generate the index (this repo)
-2. RadarDownloader: QGIS plugin that downloads radargrams on request
+2. [qiceradar_plugin](https://github.com/qiceradar/qiceradR_plugin): QGIS plugin that downloads radargrams on request and displays them in geographical context.
-3. RadarViewer: QGIS plugin that displays radargrams in geographic context

-RadarWrangler's output is the QGIS layer that serves as the data index for both plugins.
+RadarWrangler's output is the QGIS layer that serves as the data index for the QGIS plugin.

 ## Structure of RadarWrangler repo